 Protecting your copyright

-Curtin’s Intellectual Property: Ownership and Commercialisation Policy and Procedures prescribe who owns copyright in works created by Curtin staff and students.
+Curtin’s Intellectual Property Policy and Procedures determines who owns copyright in works created by University staff and students.

-The University owns the copyright in course materials and computer works created by staff and in some other cases (e.g. University-commissioned works).
-Generally the University does not claim ownership of other copyright works created by staff but instead claims a non-exclusive, royalty-free licence to use the work for educational and research purposes.
+- Staff own the copyright in scholarly works created by them, The University claims a non-exclusive, royalty-free licence to use the work for educational and research purposes.

-Although it is not required, it is a good practice to indicate your copyright ownership on any work you create by including a copyright notice.
-For hardcopy publications, the copyright notice appears on the inside of the front cover or within the first few pages of the publication.
-For electronic material, it is common practice for the copyright notice to appear under its own heading, either at the start of the document or at the end.
+Although not required under the Act, it is best practice to indicate your copyright ownership on any work you create.
+For published material, copyright wording usually appears in the first few pages of the publication.
+For online content, it is common for copyright wording to appear at the start or end of a work.

 The notice should include the copyright symbol, your name, the year you created or published the work, your contact details and any conditions of use you wish to impose.
 For example:

-- No part of this site may be reproduced, in whole or in part, without the specific written permission of the copyright owner first hand and obtained.
+- No part of this [work] may be reproduced, in whole or in part, without the written permission of the copyright holder.

-- This publication is protected by copyright and may be used as permitted by the Copyright Act 1968 provided appropriate acknowledgement of the source is published.
+- This [work] may be used as permitted by the Copyright Act 1968, provided appropriate acknowledgement of the source is provided.

 Assigning your copyright

-You should consider carefully whether you wish to assign your rights, as you may later find yourself in a position where you must seek copyright clearance from the publisher to use your work elsewhere, and in some cases pay a fee for that use.
-You may wish to consider other options, such as licensing your work or retaining some of your rights (e.g. the right to deposit a copy in an electronic repository).
-You are strongly advised to seek legal advice as to the terms and conditions of any publishing contract you are asked to sign.
+You should consider carefully if you want to assign your copyright, as you may find yourself in a position where you need to seek permission from the publisher to use your own work elsewhere, and in some cases you may need to pay a licensing fee for that use.
+You may want to consider negotiating the terms of the copyright assignment, to retain some of your rights (e.g. the right to deposit a copy in Curtin’s institutional repository espace).
+If you sign an agreement, make sure you keep a copy for your records.

 Licensing your copyright

-Under an exclusive licence the licensee is the only person who can use the work in the way covered by the licence.
-For example, in a book publishing agreement you might grant the publisher an exclusive licence to print and publish your novel; you are not entitled to license anyone else to publish the same novel during the period of the licence.
+- Exclusive licence – the licensee is the only one who can use the work in the way specified in the licence.
+For example, a book publishing agreement may grant a publisher the exclusive right to publish your novel, which would mean you cannot licence the publication rights to anyone else.

-If you grant a non-exclusive right to do something with your work, you may continue to use your work in that way yourself and you can also grant other people non-exclusive licences to use your work in that way.
-For example, if you granted a non-exclusive licence to a publisher to reproduce your illustrations in a book, you may also grant other publishers the same non-exclusive licence, and you may reproduce the illustrations yourself.
+- Non-exclusive licence – you grant someone the ability to use the work, but you may also continue to use the work in that way yourself, and you can grant others non-exclusive licence to use the work.
+For example, you may grant a non-exclusive licence to more than one publisher to reproduce your illustrations in a book, as well as reproducing the illustrations yourself.